-Nurse midwives assist women and families by providing culturally sensitive and competent care, thus promoting and maintaining health, and facilitating the best possible individual and family integrity in the context of culture and community.
-Our specialty track prepares graduates for challenging careers as nurse midwives; coursework, extensive clinical experience, and research allow our students to acquire the knowledge, values, and skills necessary for certification as nurse midwives by the American Midwifery Certification Board (AMCB).
+The nurse-midwifery specialty track prepares graduates for challenging careers as Certified Nurse-Midwives.
+Coursework, extensive precepted clinical experience and utilization of evidence-based practice allow our students to acquire the knowledge, values and skills necessary for certification as nurse-midwives by the American Midwifery Certification Board (AMCB).

-The nurse-midwifery specialty track at The Ohio State University College of Nursing is accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910; 240-485-1802, www.midwife.org/acme.
+The nurse-midwifery specialty track at The Ohio State University College of Nursing is fully accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910-6374; For information about accreditation please contact ACME directly.
+240-485-1802, firstname.lastname@example.org, midwife.org/acme.

-At the heart of our master’s program are active, collaborative relationships between the College of Nursing faculty and community-based primary care agencies as well as The Ohio State University Medical Center’s teaching hospitals and Nationwide Children’s Hospital.
-As part of the country’s most comprehensive health sciences center, our students benefit from access to cutting-edge research and knowledge, a diverse selection of elective courses, and interdisciplinary collaboration among health care professionals.
+At the heart of our master’s program are active, collaborative relationships between the College of Nursing faculty and community-based primary care agencies as well as The Ohio State University Medical Center’s teaching hospitals.
+As part of the country’s most comprehensive health sciences center, our students benefit from access to cutting-edge research and knowledge, a diverse selection of elective courses and interdisciplinary collaboration among healthcare professionals.

 Our graduates enter the workforce with the skills and competencies to:

-- put theory and research into practice with women, infants, and their families
+- Put theory and evidence into practice with women, infants and their families

 - Nursing 7260 Concepts and Issues in Advanced Family Nursing